3ll3d00d/madmeasurer/readme.md

     optional arguments:
-      -h, --help            show this help message and exit -v, --verbose         Output additional logging, can be added multiple times, use -vvv to see additional debug logging from libbluray
+      -h, --help            show this help message and exit

-      -f, --force           if a playlist measurement file already exists, overwrite it from index.bdmv anyway
-      -c, --copy            Copies index.bdmv.measurements to the specified main title location
+    Search:
-      -m, --measure         Calls madMeasureHDR.exe if no measurement file exists and the main title is a UHD -d DEPTH, --depth DEPTH
+      -d DEPTH, --depth DEPTH
-                            Maximum folder search depth, if unset will append /** to every search path
+                            Maximum folder search depth, if unset will append /** to every search path unless an explicit complete path to an iso or index.bdmv is provided (in which case it is ignored
       -i, --iso             Search for ISO files instead of index.bdmv --min-duration MIN_DURATION
                             Minimum playlist duration in minimums to be considered a main title
+      --use-lav             Finds the main title using the same algorithm as LAVSplitter (longest duration)
       -s, --silent          Print the main title name only (NB: only make sense when searching for one title)

-      --use-lav             Finds the main title using the same algorithm as LAVSplitter (longest duration)
+    Diagnostics:
+      -v, --verbose         Output additional logging, can be added multiple times, use -vvv to see additional debug logging from libbluray

+    Measure:
+      -f, --force           if a playlist measurement file already exists, overwrite it from index.bdmv anyway
+      -c, --copy            Copies index.bdmv.measurements to the specified main title location
+      -m, --measure         Calls madMeasureHDR.exe if no measurement file exists and the main title is a UHD --mad-measure-path MAD_MEASURE_PATH
+                            Path to madMeasureHDR.exe

 ## Running Locally